Burd3n/30-Days-Of-Python/old_files/readme19-21.md

 ```

 6. Use the function, find_most_frequent_words to find out:
-   1. The ten most frequent words used in [Obama's speech](https://github.com/Fname/30-Days-Of-Python/blob/master/data/obama_speech.txt)
+   1. The ten most frequent words used in [Obama's speech](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/obama_speech.txt)
-   2. The ten most frequent words used in [Michelle's speech](https://github.com/Fname/30-Days-Of-Python/blob/master/data/michelle_obama_speech.txt)
+   2. The ten most frequent words used in [Michelle's speech](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/michelle_obama_speech.txt)
-   3. The ten most frequent words used in [Trump's speech](https://github.com/Fname/30-Days-Of-Python/blob/master/data/donald_speech.txt)
+   3. The ten most frequent words used in [Trump's speech](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/donald_speech.txt)
-   4. The ten most frequent words used in [Melina's speech](https://github.com/Fname/30-Days-Of-Python/blob/master/data/melina_trump_speech.txt)
+   4. The ten most frequent words used in [Melina's speech](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/melina_trump_speech.txt)
 7. Write a python application which checks similarity between two texts.
 It takes a file or a string as a parameter and it will evaluate the similarity of the two texts.
-For instance check the similarity between the transcripts of [Michelle's](https://github.com/Fname/30-Days-Of-Python/blob/master/data/michelle_obama_speech.txt) and [Melina's](https://github.com/Fname/30-Days-Of-Python/blob/master/data/melina_trump_speech.txt) speech.
+For instance check the similarity between the transcripts of [Michelle's](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/michelle_obama_speech.txt) and [Melina's](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/melina_trump_speech.txt) speech.
 You may need a couple of functions, function to clean the text(clean_text), function to remove support words(remove_support_words) and finally to check the similarity(check_text_similarity).
-List of [stop words](https://github.com/Fname/30-Days-Of-Python/blob/master/data/stop_words.py) are in the data directory
+List of [stop words](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/stop_words.py) are in the data directory
 8. Find the 10 most repeated words in the romeo_and_juliet.txt
-9. Read the [hacker news csv](https://github.com/Fname/30-Days-Of-Python/blob/master/data/hacker_news.csv) file and find out:
+9. Read the [hacker news csv](https://github.com/Fname/30-lessons-Of-Python/blob/master/data/hacker_news.csv) file and find out:
    1. Count the number of lines containing python or Python
    2. Count the number lines containing JavaScript, javascript or Javascript
    3. Count the number lines containing Java not JavaScript

-# 📘 Day 20
+# 📘 lesson 20

 ## Python PIP - Python Package Manager